 You can combine multiple touchpoints by dragging one or more additional ones onto a touchpoint.

-Multiple Segments are joined with AND, but multiple items such as dimension items and metrics are joined with OR.
+Multiple filters are joined with AND, but multiple items such as dimension items and metrics are joined with OR.

-Visitors are counted that will "eventually" land on the next page in the path in that session, but not necessarily on the next hit.
+Visitors are counted that will "eventually" land on the next page in the path, but not necessarily on the next event.

-Visitors are counted that will land on the next page in the path on the very next hit.
+Visitors are counted that will land on the next page in the path on the very next event.